-A more recent piece of relevant research in the safeguarding area focuses on parents' experiences of situations where concerns of non-accidental injury were raised.
+A more recent piece of research in the safeguarding area, highly relevant to my own research, focuses on parents' experiences of situations where concerns of non-accidental injury were raised.
 This was carried out as part of a series commissioned by the Department for Children, Schools and Families and the Department of Health, in order to 'improve the evidence base on recognition and effective intervention in child abuse' (Komulainen & Haines, 2009).
-This study aims at describing how participants remembered and reflected on their experiences as well as increasing professional awareness as to what is perceived as helpful from the parents' perspective (Komulainen & Haines, 2009).
+This study shares with mine the aims of describing how participants remembered and reflected on their experiences and of increasing professional awareness as to what is perceived as helpful and less helpful practice from the parents' perspective (Komulainen & Haines, 2009).

 Although the research focuses on reports of non-accidental injury rather than sudden and unexpected child death, the study participants also reported many factors similar to those identified by my interview participants and by the parents in Cleaver and Freeman's work.
 Significantly, parents felt they were not listened to and that staff treated them with suspicion.
 They also requested clear communication (preferably in writing) that 'their case was closed'.
-Some parents, even years later, expressed uncertainty over whether they were still being 'monitored', and this was conflated with a general feeling that the investigation left them 'distressed', with a long lasting effect on the whole family as well as disappointment with 'the system' (Komulainen & Haines, 2009).
-The study authors conclude that further work should be carried out to establish a constructive dialogue between parents and child protection teams, regardless of whether concerns of non- accidental injury are substantiated (Komulainen & Haines, 2009).
+Some parents, even years later, expressed uncertainty over whether they were still being 'monitored', and this was conflated with a general feeling that the investigation left them 'distressed', with a long lasting effect on the whole family as well as disappointment with 'the system' ((Komulainen & Haines, 2009).
+The study authors conclude that further work should be carried out to establish a constructive dialogue between parents and child protection teams, regardless of whether concerns of NAI are substantiated (Komulainen & Haines, 2009).